MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/set-up-microsoft-entra-id.md

 ✅ Enable Microsoft Entra to store local administrator passwords

 Microsoft Entra can store the local administrator passwords for devices.
-Devices must be configured through Intune to store the password in Entra, this section just allows Entra to accept the password.
+Devices must be configured through Intune to store the password in Entra, this allows Entra to accept the password from devices.

 To allow Entra to store the local administrator password: